Distance of Element from Center Line given Head Loss Solution

 What is Distance of Element from Center Line given Head Loss?

-The Distance of Element from Center line given Head Loss is defined as the radius of the elemental section measured from the center and is represented as dradial = 2*𝜏*Lp/(hlocationf) or Radial Distance = 2*Shear Stress*Length of Pipe/(Head Loss due to Friction*Specific Weight of Liquid).
-Shear Stress is force tending to cause deformation of a material by slippage along a plane or planes parallel to the imposed stress, Length of Pipe describes the length of the pipe in which the liquid is flowing, The Head Loss due to Friction occurs due to the effect of the fluid's viscosity near the surface of the pipe or duct & Specific Weight of Liquid represents the force exerted by gravity on a unit volume of a fluid.
+The Distance of Element from Center line given Head Loss is defined as the radius of the elemental section measured from the center and is represented as dradial = 2*𝜏*Lp/(h*γf) or Radial Distance = 2*Shear Stress*Length of Pipe/(Head Loss due to Friction*Specific Weight of Liquid).
+The Shear Stress refers to the force tending to cause deformation of a material by slippage along a plane or planes parallel to the imposed stress, The Length of Pipe refers to total length from one end to another in which the liquid is flowing, The Head Loss due to Friction refers to the loss of energy (or pressure) that occurs when a fluid flows through a pipe or duct due to the resistance created by the surface of the pipe & The Specific Weight of Liquid refers to the weight per unit volume of that substance.

 How to calculate Distance of Element from Center Line given Head Loss?